 Employees of the City shall be retired from City service pursuant to and in accordance with the provisions of the Public Employees' Retirement Law.
 The City Manager, or his/her designee, is authorized to execute all necessary and appropriate documents to accomplish retirement of employees.

-Section 12 - Contributions to the City's Retiree Health Savings (RHS) Program
+Section 11 - Contributions by the City for the Retiree Health Savings (RHS) Program